FollyMaddy/scraper-tools/README.md

 Use :

-Get the whole archive from www.msxcomputermagazine.nl/archief without a mouse-click.
+Get the whole archive from www.msxcomputermagazine.nl/archief

 bladen/ (magazines)